fxlui/medician/README.md

 <img src="assets/images/Home.png" alt="Home" width="295" height="580" style="border: 1px, border-radius: 16">

+Need help tracking your symptoms?
 Planning to start a fitness routine?
 Want to be reminded of your appointments?
 Medician is here to help.

 ### Overview